poloxue/iterm2-zsh-tmux-vim/readme.md

-Build my own development environment from sctach.
-Softwares and packages include iterm2, zsh, oh-my-zsh, tmux, and neovim.
+Build up my own development environment from sctach.
+Softwares and packages we need include iterm2, zsh, oh-my-zsh, tmux, and neovim.
 Let's take a look at how it look like?

 # Installation

-First, let's install all package we need in this tutorial.
+Firstly, install all packages and softwares.

 ## Homebrew